openshift-instruqt/instruqt/instruqt-tracks/developing-on-openshift-serverless/03-03-traffic-distribution/assignment.md

 > **Challenge:** *As a test, route all of the traffic back to `greeter-v2` (green).*

 Congrats!
-You now are able to apply a a `blue-green` deployment pattern using Serverless.
+You are now able to apply a `blue-green` deployment pattern using Serverless.
 In the next assignment, we will look at `canary release` deployments.